 My bumpy ride to the hotel lasted for another two hours.
 Upon reaching the hotel, the ferocious sound of winds put me to sleep every night.
 The trees swaying outside my window sounded like a waterfall.
 The rains never stopped.
 The relentless rainfall and the lack of sunshine did get to me at some point, but seeing the landscape, painted in green, shining and looking dewy once the rains stopped, reminded me of why exactly the monsoons are so amazing.
 Another note about the rains in Kerala- they are always gentle, even when heavy.
 The drops of water are so thick, it feels like standing under a waterfall.
 The prickling rainfall of the north is completely different.
 I finally understood what it meant to be in the tropics!

+I booked a car rental in Munnar for the sightseeing.
 On my first day in Munnar, I decided to visit the Matupetty Dam, Top Station and tried the elephant safari at Carmelagiri National Park.
 Situated at a height of 1700 meters, Matupetty Dam can be a perfect spot for a quiet picnic with the family.
 However, for solo travelers like myself, there is not much one can see or explore here.
 After spending half an hour at the dam clicking pictures, I decided to visit Top Station.
 I had heard a lot about Top Station from my friends who have traveled the length and breadth of Munnar.
 While the trek up to the highest point was difficult, it gave me a natural high and I felt gloriously carefree!
 Finally, I ended my first day with an elephant safari at the Carmelagiri National Park.
 This was the highlight of my first day.
 The place is always crowded.
 When you sit on the giant mammal, you will realize that we are nothing but a very tiny creation of God.
 Elephants are the nicest!
 Gently swaying on the back of Laila, our elephant, left me so mesmerized and in love with her.
 Feeding her sugarcane and pineapples, was the closest I have come around an elephant.
 My sweetest takeaway from this trip has to be meeting Laila.

 The second day started off with some amazing breakfast and filter coffee.
 I was secretly hoping for some warm sunlight to sneak through the low hanging clouds.
 The blanket of white clouds swaying over the tea estates would occasionally clear up and give you a glimpse of the infinite greenery this resort town holds within itself.